 Birth control, like sterilization, is a way for men and women to prevent pregnancy.
 There are many different methods of birth control; some types also protect against sexually transmitted diseases, or STDs.

 Sterilization is a permanent form of birth control that is extremely effective at preventing pregnancy.
 But it is difficult to reverse if you change your mind, and it does not protect against STDs.
 Both men and women can be sterilized.
 For women, a tubal ligation is performed; for men, a vasectomy is performed.
-Women have the option of tubal ligation surgery or the placement of a device called Essure.

 What Is Tubal Ligation?